Skip to main content

 How Does FDIC Insurance Work?

 Unlike most types of insurance, FDIC insurance isn’t something you have to buy when you open a deposit account.
-Eligible banks purchase and maintain FDIC insurance on your behalf.
+Eligible banks obtain and maintain FDIC insurance on your behalf.

-The insurance covers deposits that accountholders make into qualified accounts automatically if the bank is an FDIC member.
+The insurance covers deposits that accountholders make into qualified accounts automatically if the bank is an FDIC member, at no additional cost to the bank customer.

 What happens when a bank fails?

-If a bank fails, accountholders are notified in writing by the FDIC immediately after the bank closes.11 After the bank closes, one of two scenarios could occur.
+If a bank fails, accountholders are notified in writing by the FDIC immediately after the bank closes.12 After the bank closes, one of two scenarios could occur.

-In the first situation, a new bank may acquire the defunct bank and transfer your accounts over.12 In this case, accounts are transferred to the acquiring bank and accountholders become their customers.
+In the first situation, a new bank may acquire the defunct bank and transfer your accounts over.13 In this case, accounts are transferred to the acquiring bank and accountholders become their customers.

 FDIC Insurance Limits